Discovery prospects of a vectorlike top partner decaying to a singlet boson: The singlet T model

 \section{The singlet \texorpdfstring{$T$}{T} model}

 From Ref.~\cite{Bhardwaj:2022nko}, we select the simple extension of the SM containing a TeV-range weak-singlet VLQ, $T\equiv(\textbf{3},\textbf{1},2/3)$ and a lighter SM-singlet scalar or pseudoscalar.
-We can write the top-sector mass terms in the interaction basis as:
+We can write the top-sector mass terms in the interaction basis as (more details are given in the Appendix):

-Throughout the paper, we use the same notation as Ref.~\cite{Bhardwaj:2022nko}.
-We diagonalise the mass matrix by bi-orthogonal rotations through two mixing angles $\theta_{L}$ and $\theta_R$,
+Throughout the paper, we use similar notations as Ref.~\cite{Bhardwaj:2022nko}.
+We diagonalise the mass matrix by biorthogonal rotations through two mixing angles $\theta_{L}$ and $\theta_R$,

 where $s_P=\sin\theta_P$ and $c_P=\cos\theta_P$ for the two chirality projections, and $t_1$ and $t_2$ are the mass eigenstates.
 We identify the $t_1$ quark with the physical top quark (we refer to it just as $t$ for simplicity).
 For a small $t\leftrightarrow T$ overlap, $t_2$ is mostly the $T$ quark.
 The top partner can decay to the SM quarks along with a $W$, $Z$, or $h$ boson.
 With the introduction of $\Phi$, a new decay mode opens up: $t_2\to t\Phi$.
 For this new decay, the relevant terms in the Lagrangian are: